 Weaver also became the first non-Gibb brother to share a composition credit with the three singer/songwriter brothers, on “Songbird.”
-In the years to come, Weaver became an integral part of the Bee Gees and of the group’s music and its shape, structure, and texture, particularly on the Saturday Night Fever soundtrack.
+In the years to come, Weaver became an integral part of the Bee Gees and of the group’s music, its shape, structure, texture and particularly on the songs featured on the Saturday Night Fever soundtrack.

 He played on an enviable run of six consecutive number one hits (and at one time was playing on 8 tracks in the US Top 10 probably the only keyboard player to achieve this fact) with the group before they exhausted their string of successes in the early ’80s amid the backlash against disco music.

-In 1983, a year after leaving the Bee Gees, Weaver rejoined the newly re-formed Strawbs, but by that time he was so busy with session work especially as he had been programming Fairlights since their conception and was very much in demand for sessions by other top artists, that it became difficult for him to fulfill touring commitments with the band, especially later in the decade when they became a fully active performing outfit.
+In 1983, a year after leaving the Bee Gees, Weaver guested with the re-formed Strawbs, but by that time he was so busy with session work especially as he had been programming Fairlights since their conception and was very much in demand for sessions by other top artists, that it became difficult for him to fulfill touring commitments with the band, especially later in the decade when they became a fully active performing outfit.
 Weaver was replaced by Chris Parren at the end of the 1980s, although he was back with the group for their 1993 tour and more in early 2000 and following anniversary concerts of which the 50th was in 2019.

 In November 2010 Blue was made a patron of the UK Music Producers Guild, the MPG

 Blue now lives permanently in Germany and for the past seven years from January until May Blue has been touring Europe with a Musical review of the Bee Gees life and songs called ‘Massachusetts’ fronted by the Egiziano brothers with their great Italian band and ladies.
 Each year it gains in popularity and for the past year the show was joined by Vince Melouney and Dennis Bryon so it now consists of three original members.
 He will not be touring in 2020 with ‘Massachusetts’ this will give him time to concentrate on new projects such as Strawbs new album ‘Settlement’ and once finished will start mixing a live version of the Strawbs ‘Grave New World’ recorded in New York in April 2019.
 More projects are with Robin-John Gibb and Andrew Eborn ‘Sunday Night Live’ is one and takes place in London’s beautiful Art-Deco Bloomsbury Ballroom.
 Another quite diverse music opportunity came about in 2020 meeting his now ‘prodigy’ Nasiib who creates beats which they then turn into tracks for rap artists and have a lot of success with Da Youngstas and Prodigal Sunn from the Wu Tang Klan.
 Blue was recently introduced to Melba Moore who covered a Bee Gees track back in the 70’s and has an amazing voice and is now in the process of creating a track for her.